-I came upon this nice article recently and as I am a nature lover I decided to tell you about this.
+I came upon this nice article recently and as I am a nature lover, I decided to tell you about this.

 Volunteers and their achievements

 A young man from the Asturias region of Spain, Jorge Alvarez, made a special photo with his mobile phone.
 He was the first person to send information to the program called Mosquito Alert.
-The mosquito he photographed was an Aedes Japonicus and it was the first sighting of this mosquito in Spain.
+The mosquito he photographed was an Aedes Japonicus, and it was the first sighting of this mosquito in Spain.

-These are 3 examples of where the normal burger (civilian) is contributing with his or her observations to scientific studies.
+these are 3 examples of where the normal burger (civilian) is contributing with his or her observations to scientific studies.